 Proposals that request NIRCam pre-imaging to plan NIRSpec MSA observations (MOS science or MSATA) should also be submitted with an observation TIMING special requirement (specifically, an "AFTER Observation Link") on the NIRSpec observation linking the NIRCam imaging observation(s) and the NIRSpec spectroscopy observation (e.g., "AFTER <Obs 1 (NIRCam observation)> BY 60 days to 100 days").
 The absolute minimum separation between the NIRCam pre-imaging and NIRSpec observation is 42 days, but 60 days is the recommended minimum, as described above.
 APT does not currently sufficiently enforce these separations, so please use caution.

-Additionally, an ON HOLD special requirement on the NIRSpec MOS science observation should be present with the note: "ON HOLD for Aperture Position Angle assignment" (also described in detail in the MOS Observation Process). also be reviewed during instrument scientist checks of accepted programs.
+Additionally, an ON HOLD special requirement on the NIRSpec MOS science observation should be present with the note: "ON HOLD for Aperture Position Angle assignment" (also described in detail in the MOS Observation Process).
+These requirements will also be reviewed during instrument scientist checks of accepted programs.